 Motorcyclists are overrepresented in crashes and fatalities.
-In 2014, 4,486 motorcyclists lost their lives on America's roads.
-Ten times more unhelmeted motorcyclists died in states without universal helmet laws than in states with such laws (1,565 deaths vs. 151).1
+In 2015, 4,868 motorcyclists lost their lives on America's roads.
+In states without universal helmet laws, over 7 times as many motorcyclists killed were not wearing helmets.1

 The National Highway Traffic Safety Administration (NHTSA) provides these statistics on motorcycle safety in the United States:

 NHTSA estimates that helmets saved the lives of 1,630 motorcyclists in 2013.
 If all motorcyclists had worn helmets, an additional 715 lives could have been saved.

 Twenty-five percent of motorcycle riders involved in fatal crashes in 2013 were riding their vehicles without valid motorcycle licenses at the time of the collisions.

 - Impaired Riding